-- Different menus are displayed in photo, video, and playback modes. - The items displayed in the i menu in the photo or video mode can be changed by using Custom Setting f1 or g1 [Customize 1] menu] (22 80). - Options can be viewed by tapping items in the display or by highlighting items and pressing ®; selections can then be made using the multi selector.
+- Different menus are displayed in photo, video, and playback modes. - Options can be viewed by tapping items in the display or by highlighting items and pressing ®; selections can then be made using the multi selector.

 • Items for which the camera displays a command dial guide can be adjusted by highlighting them in the i menu and rotating a command dial.
-In some cases, adjustments can be made using both the main and sub-command dials
+In some cases, adjustments can be made using both the main and sub-command dials.

-✓ Grayed-Out Items
+☑ Grayed-Out Items